CivComs/commons_site/README.rst

     ./manage.py migrate commons_core

 Here is how to deploy to ep.io for the first time::

+    First, change the app name in .epio-app to one you control

     epio upload
     epio django syncdb #this will ask to create a superuser.
 Say 'yes'.